Welcome to Your New Neighborhood of Falmouth, Massachusetts!

 Living in Falmouth, Massachusetts

-Cape Cod as a whole in known for temperate, beach-friendly weather in the summer and cold, wet winters, and Falmouth is no exception.
+Cape Cod is known for temperate, beach-friendly weather in the summer and cold, wet winters, and Falmouth is no exception.
 With nearly seventy miles of coastline, ten public beaches, and more than a dozen unique harbors, Falmouth’s access to the ocean is unparalleled in New England.
-Year-round residents are usually hard to find in the summer, however: they are either cagily blending, or outright hibernating.
+Year-round residents are usually hard to find in the summer; however, they are either cagily blending or outright hibernating.
 They surface in their glory in September, with the weather still warm and fair, and the restaurants and beaches a little less busy.
 While other communities on Cape Cod go to a skeleton crew for the winter, Falmouth stays in business year-round.

-Historic and compelling architecture, a trademark throughout the northeast, also make Falmouth a beautiful and inspiring place to live.
-Centuries-old sea captains’ homes: eye-catching clapboard Federal and Georgian have had their historical details painstakingly maintained.
+Historic and compelling architecture, a trademark throughout the northeast, also makes Falmouth a beautiful and inspiring place to live.
+Centuries-old sea captains’ homes, eye-catching clapboard Federal and Georgian, have had their historical details painstakingly maintained.

 A revitalized Main Street is a focal point of today’s Falmouth.
-Rescued in the last decade from being not much more than a default lane of underwhelming tourist shops, Main Street’s storefronts are now a parade of chic and rising shops, restaurants.
-The accessible boutiques now cater not only to summer traffic, but also to year-round residents in search of regular necessities such as home furnishings, clothes, and other goods.
+Rescued in the last decade from being little more than a default lane of underwhelming tourist shops, Main Street’s storefronts are now a parade of chic and rising shops and restaurants.
+The accessible boutiques now cater not only to summer traffic but also to year-round residents in search of regular necessities such as home furnishings, clothes, and other goods.

-While Falmouth has gladly and readily embraced a population that is growing younger every year, it continues to actively demonstrate pride in its heritage.
+While Falmouth has gladly and readily embraced a population growing younger yearly, it continues to demonstrate active pride in its heritage.
 Falmouth Museums on the Green provides regular tours of museums from the 1700s.
-A new cultural center in town hosts a growing number of public enrichment events, including exhibitions, lectures, and even culinary demonstrations.
-Falmouth also continues to be a family-oriented community with an emphasis on education and successful schools.
+A new cultural center in town hosts many public enrichment events, including exhibitions, lectures, and even culinary demonstrations.
+Falmouth also continues to be a family-oriented community emphasizing education and successful schools.
 Both the public high school and private Falmouth Academy maintain exemplary national ratings.
-Falmouth Academy sits on a broad and picturesque campus and is emulated nationwide for its emphasis on the arts as well as its uncompromising academics.
+Falmouth Academy sits on a broad and picturesque campus and is emulated nationwide for its emphasis on the arts and its uncompromising academics.
 The Cape Cod Theatre Project, hosted at Falmouth Academy, brings national playwrights and theatre directors to Falmouth every summer to produce new and relevant works.

-An advantage that Falmouth has over some other Cape Cod communities is its relative proximity to the Bourne Bridge, a vital Cape artery.
-Downtown Falmouth is only about fifteen minutes from the bridge and access to mainland Massachusetts; a little more with traffic.
+Falmouth’s advantage over other Cape Cod communities is its proximity to the Bourne Bridge, a vital Cape artery.
+Downtown Falmouth is only about fifteen minutes from the bridge and access to mainland Massachusetts, a little more with traffic.

 History

 Downtown Falmouth’s Village Green is the heart of a historic district.
-The green was a training ground for local militias during the Revolutionary War and was a fulcrum as battles began to turn in the favor of the colonies.
+During the Revolutionary War, the green was a training ground for local militias and a fulcrum as battles began to turn in favor of the colonies.

 Housing facts of Falmouth, Massachusetts

 The housing market is healthy and rising in Falmouth today.
-The median home value is nearly $600,000, higher than the Cape Cod average, having risen more than five percent in just the last year.
-Values are expected to rise another four percent in the coming year.
-Meanwhile, national home values have fallen twenty percent in the last ten years.
+The median home value is nearly $600,000, higher than the Cape Cod average, having risen more than five percent in the last year.
+Values are expected to increase by another four percent in the coming year.
+Meanwhile, national home values have fallen by twenty percent over the previous ten years.

 Dining, Events, and Attractions

-With more year-round residents than many other Cape Cod communities, Falmouth keeps cultural enrichment and social life a priority throughout the year.
-A variety of enrichment programs for all ages, including events and programs focused on music, art, recreation, and learning, remain available and promoted even in the relative quiet of winter.
+With more year-round residents than many other Cape Cod communities, Falmouth prioritizes cultural enrichment and social life throughout the year.
+Various enrichment programs for all ages, including events and programs focused on music, art, recreation, and learning, remain available and promoted even in the relative quiet of winter.

 Conclusion

-If you are looking to live in one of the places where summer is best, you can’t beat Cape Cod.
+If you want to live in one of the places where summer is best, you can’t beat Cape Cod.
 But it isn’t always summer.
 And the best option for a prospective year-round Cape Cod resident is historic, burgeoning Falmouth.

-Falmouth: Falmouth, MA is the second largest town on Cape Cod, but most Falmouthites and visitors still think of Falmouth as a quaint sophisticated seaside village.
+Falmouth: Falmouth, MA, is the second largest town on Cape Cod, but most Falmouthites and visitors still think of Falmouth as a quaint, sophisticated seaside village.
 Falmouth has over 68 miles of ocean coastline (the longest coastline on Cape Cod) and some of the most revered sunbathing beaches on the Cape.
-Falmouth has a very large diversity of Real Estate price points too.
+It also has a very large diversity of Real Estate price points.

-There are lots of diverse housing choices as well, from single family homes, condominiums and townhouses to equestrian estates.
-Falmouth’s crown jewel oceanfront and water view properties are positioned well throughout the town and are recognized for being very conscious of the environmental concerns that living on Cape Cod brings.
-Falmouth is the home of the renowned Falmouth Road Race, the 4th of July fireworks display is the best in Barnstable County and 2nd. only to the Boston Pops Fireworks Spectacular at the Esplanade on the banks of the Charles River.
+There are many diverse housing choices, from single-family homes, condominiums, and townhouses to equestrian estates.
+Falmouth’s crown jewel, oceanfront and water-view properties, are positioned well throughout the town and are recognized for being conscious of the environmental concerns living on Cape Cod brings.
+Falmouth is the home of the renowned Falmouth Road Race.
+The 4th of July fireworks display is the best in Barnstable County and the second only to the Boston Pops Fireworks Spectacular at the Esplanade on the banks of the Charles River.